 You don't explore the ship directly, but by piloting one of four 'Nodes', drone-like vehicles that are remotely controlled.
 You can switch between the four at will, and all will have their role to play by the game's end, but I do think the concept is a little underused.
 You cannot access a room if an active Node is occupying it, which gives you an early sign that you won't need two of them to solve puzzles.
 The puzzles are not really puzzles either.
 Other than exploring the many well-designed rooms, the only other brain-teasers are riddles.
 Some are quite cryptic, with no other clues found within the game so if you suck at them, you're done.

-There are a few moments where you'll need to write down some information to be punched in computer terminal at a later time, but most of the difficulty comes from identifying which info is important.
+There are a few moments where you'll need to write down some information to be punched into a computer terminal at a later time, but most of the difficulty comes from identifying which info is important.
 There are a lot of red herrings and unnecessary rooms that do more for the atmosphere and story than the game.
 I don't necessarily think this is a bad thing.
 The game is pretty short and easy so any extra content that I find interesting is welcome.

 Navigation is a bit of a pain, though.
 You don't travel in the same way as every other first-person adventure game with arrows on the screen, but by hotspots that are often unintuitive.
 There are times where you'd have to enter another room entirely to turn around just to see the wall behind you.
 Thankfully, transitions between points are fully animated which gives you enough of a bearing that I never felt lost.
 Turn those off in the options menu though, and you'll really struggle.